 The Sampler is the leading hub for the UK new music scene, bringing together extraordinary new music activity from DIY nights, to livestreamed festivals, to workshops, sound installations and editorial.
 You can list your new music events to reach dedicated audiences, and check out curious editorial, reviews, and playlists.

-The aim of the Associates Scheme is to support and enhance artistic community in the UK by developing and strengthening new and existing regional networks of composers and composer collectives.
 Composer socials are informal, unstructured spaces for composers to connect, socialise, skill-share and problem solve.
+They are hosted by our Associates, who aim to support and enhance artistic community in the UK by developing and strengthening new and existing regional networks of composers and composer collectives.